 Only a tiny fraction of the world’s knowledge systems are captured in books or other forms of visual and oral material, and the internet – for all its democratic, emancipatory potential – further skews what we use as knowledge every day.

-Google estimated in 2010 that there are about 130 million books in about 480 languages.
+Google estimated in 2010 that there are about 130 million books in at least about 480 languages.
 Of these, only about 20% are freely accessible in the public domain and 10-15% are in print.
-In a world of 7 billion people speaking nearly 7000 languages and dialects, only about 7% of those languages are captured in published material; a smaller fraction of the world’s knowledge is converted into digital knowledge; and a still smaller fraction of that is available on the internet.
+In a world of 7 billion people speaking nearly 7000 languages and dialects, we estimate that only about 7% of those languages are captured in published material; a smaller fraction of the world’s knowledge is converted into digital knowledge; and a still smaller fraction of that is available on the internet.

 Oral histories and citations, as a foundation of much of the world’s knowledge, are largely invisible and un-used, both online and in the publishing world.
 Online knowledge tends to be even more of a global North, white, straight, male production than knowledge-at-large.
 At the same time, the internet has become the default option for accessing information – particularly for young people and the world’s elite decision-makers – even as knowledge from women, people of colour, the global South, and other marginalised communities remains significantly underrepresented.